ds5678/Better-Stacking/README.md

 It reduces inventory clutter by changing which items can be stacked and how certain items are stacked.

+> This warning does not currently apply, but it will in future updates.
+> Right now, it is perfectly safe to remove the mod after stacking items.
 > **Warning:**
 > Uninstalling this mod while there are still stacked items (from the list below) will result in **losing those items**, as their stack size will be reset to 1 after loading the game.
 > This applies to all items in the inventory and all containers (cupboards, trunks, etc.).